Collarenebri

-Collarenebri (/kɒlərɛnəbraɪ/ COLL-ə-REN-ə-bry) is a town in north western New South Wales, Australia.
+Collarenebri (/kɒlərɛnəbraɪ/ COLL-ə-REN-ə-bry) is a town in northern New South Wales, Australia.
 The town is in the Walgett Shire Local Government Area and is situated on the Barwon River approximately 75 km northeast of Walgett and south west of Mungindi on the Gwydir Highway.
 It is 16 km from Pokataroo which was the nearest railway town prior to closure of the rail service there.
 The town is 146 m above sea level.
-Collarenebri is one of three towns ending in 'BRI' in Northern New South Wales.
+Industries in the area include cotton and wheat farming, sheep and beef cattle breeding.

 In the 2021 census, Collarenebri had a population of 638.

+Collarenebri is one of three towns ending in 'BRI' in Northern New South Wales, the others being Boggabri and Narrabri.

+Etymology

 Collarenebri is an indigenous word of the Gamilaraay galariinbaraay, meaning 'place of flowers' or 'eucalyptus blossoms'.